GoogleCloudPlatform/batch-samples/compressing/README.md

 # Compressing with Batch
-## What's this
+## What's this?
 Based on [Transcoding with Batch](https://github.com/GoogleCloudPlatform/batch-samples/tree/main/transcoding), added a handy script with PDF compressing example.

-The starter script generates the required file from templates and submits the job to the Batch.
+The starter script generates necessary files from templates and submits the job to the Batch.
+Process all PDF files in your bucket with Batch.
 You don't need to care filename or number of files.
-Process all PDF files in your bucket with Batch.

 ## Usage
 Enable Batch API.